-Scooter turns slugger, ties MLB record with 4 homers
+Scooter Turns Slugger, Ties MLB Record With 4 Homers

 Adding to the surprise: Gennett had just ended an 0-for-19 slump with a double on Monday night.
 By going 5 for 5 on Tuesday, he raised his batting average 32 points to .302.

-Gennett got his big night started with an RBI single off Wainwright , who brought a long scoreless streak into the game but couldn’t handle a team that has hit him like no other.
+Gennett got his big night started with , who brought a long scoreless streak into the game but couldn’t handle a team that has hit him like no other.
 He lasted only 3 2/3 innings and gave up nine runs for just the third time in his career.

 The last time?
 Also against Cincinnati in 2013.